Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 In this subtask you should implement the workflow as GitHub Action.

-- Create a new repository named "sse-github-actions-exercise" on GitHub in your own account/namespace on GitHub and clone the repository afterwards.
+- Create a new repository named "sse-github-actions-exercise" in your own account/namespace on GitHub (with an empty README file) and clone the repository afterwards.
 Similar to the documentation exercise you have to work on the repository in your own namespace.

   **Note**: In this exercise you **should not work with forks** because GitHub Actions may not work in pull requests without explicit approval of the owner of the target repository.
 It is also easier to add badges (see below) to the `README.md` if the repository is under your control.
 - Add the contents of the [automation exercise repository (TODO: Update link)](https://github.com/Simulation-Software-Engineering/automation-exercise-preparation) to your own repository.
 You can do this by copying the files into your own repository, adding and committing them to Git.
 Afterwards push the changes to GitHub and verify that your repository contains the same files as the `automation-exercise` repository.